santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 Edward Koch believes in a retributive society.
 He suggests that murder is so morally wrong that it deserves an equally just punishment - state sanctioned killing.
 He argues that killing murderers is a necessary requirement for public safety.
 In this essay, I will show why this argument ignores crucial statistical evidence about murder, relies on self contradictory premises, presents a false dichotomy of choice, and ultimately fails to justify its conclusion from both an empirical and logical standpoint.

 Koch's argument requires careful examination.
 He suggests that the death penalty helps affirm the value of human life rather than diminishing it.
-It serves as the _only_ adequate response to heinous murder by ensuring justice for victims and preventing murderers from killing again.
+It serves as the _only_ adequate response to murder by ensuring justice for victims and preventing murderers from killing again.
 While Koch makes several claims to support this position, his most substantial reasoning centres on public safety.
 This argument can be mapped as follows:

 - Premise 1: If a convicted murderer will murder again, then we must kill them to prevent murder.
 - Premise 2: A convicted murderer will murder again.